 The entire essay must be double spaced and written in paragraph form, not block form.
 This means that (unlike this handbook) the first line of each paragraph is indented and there is no additional space between paragraphs, merely the standard double-spacing.
 Essays must have a title page, which includes a proper title for your essay (not "History Essay" or "Essay #1"), your name and student number, instructor's and teaching assistant's name (if applicable), course number and section (if applicable), and the date.
-Essays should be typewritten, using an easily-readable serif (as opposed to sans serif) font (Times New Roman or Garamond are favourites), in 12-point, with 1-inch margins all around.
+Essays should be typewritten, using an easily readable serif (as opposed to sans serif) font (Times New Roman or Garamond are favourites), in 12-point, with 1-inch margins all around.
 Do not use coloured paper, fancy fonts, or irrelevant pictures or drawings.
-Do not put your paper into a duotang or have it bound.
+If the essay is to be submitted as a paper copy, do not put it into a duotang or have it bound.
 Instead, a staple (rather than a paper clip, which can fall off) in the upper-left corner is preferred.